+Figure 6(a) plots the setup time variation.
 The figure shows that, as we discussed in Sect.
-II, the setup time can be associated with CK-to-XCK delay and D-to-M1 delay and increases in the timing range of 10.4 ns to 10.9 ns.
+2, the setup time can be associated with CK-to-XCK delay and D-to-M1 delay (dashed line) and increases in the timing range of 10.4 to 10.9 (ns).
 The figure also indicates that the setup time variation is well correlated with that of D-to-M1 delay.